Avoid extra fees and optimize your shipping costs by booking FlockDirect today.

 - Look for inefficiencies – A freight audit gives you a thorough understanding of your shipping process.
 This grants you a golden opportunity to look for inefficiencies in your supply chain or ways to improve your freight practices in order to save money.

 A freight audit should be used as a learning tool for your business.
 It will highlight strengths and weaknesses as well as give you the peace of mind that your company is not paying any more than it has to for your freight shipping.
 As we will discuss later, there are three ways to perform a freight audit:

 - Using freight audit software.

 - Having the audit conducted in-house.

-Before we dive into those, it is first essential to understand the factors that can complicate a freight invoice audit.
+Before we dive into these, it’s first essential to understand the factors that can complicate a freight invoice audit.

 Freight and fuel

 On the surface, a freight audit might appear to be a simple process of simply checking your carrier invoices in comparison to your books, but in reality, it can be an extraordinarily complicated and time-consuming affair.
 This process is made even more convoluted due to the high correlation between global fuel prices and freight pricing.

 Very few industries’ prices are as heavily dependent upon a single variable as the freight industry with the cost of fuel.
 As you likely know, fuel prices have undergone dramatic swings over the past few decades.
 Because of this unpredictable, rapidly shifting nature of fuel prices, you may have two identical freight shipments six months apart, which have entirely different freight charges.
 Obviously, such fluctuations in fuel pricing can complicate audit invoices and make it difficult to predict future freight service costs.